box/developer.box.com/content/guides/internal/style-guide.md

 ## Messages

-A message is an easy way to show a user that something is important.
+A message is a way to show a user that something is important.

 ### Default message